Estimating Heterogeneous Causal Effects of High-Dimensional Treatments: Application to Conjoint Analysis: Simulations

 We explore the performance of our method using a simple but realistic simulation study.
 Specifically, we consider the case of a conjoint experiment with ten factors ($J = 10$) each with three levels ($L_j = 3$).
 To evaluate the performance of the proposed method, we consider two different settings; in the first, we assume there are 1,000 respondents who each perform five comparison tasks.
 In the second, we assume a larger experiment with 2,000 respondents who each perform ten tasks.

-In all cases, we assume the true data generating process has three distinct clusters $K = 3$ and we calibrate the true $\bm{\beta}_k$ such that the implied average marginal component effects (AMCE) are comparable in magnitude to the empirical effects presented in Section~\ref{sec:analysis}.
-We use a set of six correlated continuous moderators to again mimic a realistic empirical setting and choose $\{\bm{\phi}_k\}_{k=2}^3$ to relatively clearly separate respondents into different clusters.
-Appendix~\ref{sec:app_simulations} presents complete description of the simulation settings and the true parameter values used for the $\bm{\beta}_k$ and marginal effects.
+In all cases, we assume that the data generating process follows a mixture of experts model with three groups ($K=3$).
+We calibrate the true $\bm{\beta}_k$ such that the implied average marginal component effects (AMCE) are comparable in magnitude to the empirical effects presented in Section~\ref{sec:analysis}.
+We use a set of five correlated continuous moderators and an intercept to again mimic a realistic empirical setting and choose $\{\bm{\phi}_k\}_{k=2}^3$ to relatively clearly separate respondents into different groups.
+Section~K of the Supplementary Material presents complete description of the simulation settings and the true parameter values used for the $\bm{\beta}_k$ and marginal effects.

-For each sample size, we independently generate 1,000 simulation data sets by drawing $N$ observations of moderators, randomly assigning a true cluster membership to each observation based on the implied probabilities given their moderators, and generating the observed profiles completely at random.
-We fit our model to the data with $K = 3$ and examine the average marginal component effects with respect to the first baseline level (see Appendix~\ref{sec:app_simulations_coverage} for the results regarding the estimated coefficients $\bm{\beta}_k$).
+For each sample size, we independently generate 1,000 simulated data sets by drawing $N$ observations of moderators, randomly assigning a group membership to each observation based on the implied probabilities given their moderators, and generating the observed treatment profiles completely at random.
+We fit our model to the data with $K = 3$ and examine the average marginal component effects in each group with respect to the first baseline level.

-Figure~\ref{fig:simulation} summarizes our results.
+Fig~\ref{fig:simulation} summarizes our results (see Section~K.2 for the results regarding the estimated coefficients $\bm{\beta}_k$).
 The left panel illustrates a high correlation between the estimated effects and their true values ($\rho = 0.995$ for smaller sample size; $\rho = 0.999$ for larger sample size).
 While the performance overall is reasonably strong, we see that even when the dataset is large there is some degree of attenuation bias due to shrinkage.